 “If young refugees are accepted and protected today, if they have the chance to learn and grow, and to develop their potential, they can be a source of stability and economic progress”, points out Anthony Lake, UNICEF’s Executive Director.

-Read more from: Africa, East Africa, Europe, Middle East, North Africa, South America, South Asia, South East Asia, Southern Africa, West Africa
+Read more from: East Africa, Middle East, North Africa, South America, South Asia, South East Asia, Southern Africa, West Africa